 The Subscription Workforce: A New Way to Get Creative Help

-By doing this, businesses can then invest resources in its core competencies and outsource the rest to capable partners that can do creative tasks faster, better, and at a more cost-effective rate.
+By doing this, businesses can then invest resources in their core competencies and outsource the rest to capable partners that can do creative tasks faster, better, and at a more cost-effective rate.

 To put it simply, a subscription workforce: